On the Complexity of Random Satisfiability Problems with Planted Solutions: Introduction

 \subsection{Overview of the technique}

-Our proof of the lower bound builds on the notion of statistical dimension given in \cite{feldman2013statistical} which itself is based on ideas developed in a line of work on statistical query learning \cite{kearns1998efficient,BlumFJ+:94,Feldman:12jcss}.
+Our proof of the lower bound builds on the notion of \textit{statistical dimension} given in \cite{FeldmanGRVX:12} which itself is based on ideas developed in a line of work on statistical query learning \cite{kearns1998efficient,BlumFJ+:94,Feldman:12jcss}.

-Our primary technical contribution is a new, stronger notion of statistical dimension and its analysis for the planted $k$-CSP problems.
-The statistical dimension in \cite{feldman2013statistical} is based on upper-bounding average or maximum pairwise correlations between appropriately defined density functions.
+Our primary technical contribution is a new, stronger notion of statistical dimension and its analysis for planted $k$-CSP problems.
+The statistical dimension in \cite{FeldmanGRVX:12} is based on upper-bounding average or maximum pairwise correlations between appropriately defined density functions.
 While these dimensions can be used for our problem (and, indeed, were a starting point for this work) they do not lead to the tight bounds we seek.
 Specifically, at best they give lower bounds for $\VSTAT(n^{r/2})$, whereas we will prove lower bounds for $\VSTAT(n^r)$ to match the current best upper bounds.

-Our stronger notion directly examines a natural operator, which, for a given function, evaluates how well the expectation of the function discriminates different distributions.
-We show that a norm of this operator for large sets of input distributions gives a lower bound on the complexity of any statistical algorithm for the problem.
+Our stronger notion directly examines a natural operator, which, for a given function, evaluates how well the expectation of the function discriminates between different distributions.
+We show that a norm of this operator for large sets of input distributions gives a lower bound on the complexity of any statistical query algorithm for the problem.
 Its analysis for our problem is fairly involved and a key element of the proof is the use of concentration of polynomials on $\on^n$ (derived from the hypercontractivity results of Bonami and Beckner \cite{bonami1970etude,beckner1975inequalities}).

-We remark that while the $k$-XOR-SAT problem is superficially similar to learning of sparse parities from random uniform examples for which optimal statistical lower bounds are well-known and easy to derive, the problems and the techniques are very different.
-The primary difference is that the correlation between parity functions on the uniform distribution is 0, whereas in our setting the distributions are not uniform and pairwise correlations between them are relatively large.
-Further, as mentioned earlier, the techniques based on pairwise correlations do not suffice for the strong lower bounds we give.
+We remark that the $k$-XOR-SAT problem is equivalent to PAC learning of (general) parity functions from random $k$-sparse examples.
+The latter is the classic problem addressed by Kearns' original lower bound \cite{kearns1998efficient}.
+While superficially the planted setting is similar to learning of $k$-sparse parities from random uniform examples for which optimal statistical query lower bounds are well-known and easy to derive, the problems, techniques and the resulting bounds are qualitatively different.
+One significant difference is that the correlation between parity functions on the uniform distribution is 0, whereas in our setting the distributions are not uniform and pairwise correlations between them can be relatively large.
+Moreover, as mentioned earlier, the techniques based on pairwise correlations do not suffice for the strong lower bounds we give.